Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process

 where $\bar \theta = E^\Pi[\theta|D_N]$ is the posterior mean.
 Construction of the interval $C_N$ requires only computation of that mean and of the quantiles $R_N$ of the posterior distribution, both of which can be calculated approximately along a chain of MCMC samples (see also Section \ref{numbojumbo}).
 In particular the asymptotic variances appearing in Theorems \ref{mainschrott} and \ref{mainpnt} need not be estimated.

-Now using Theorems \ref{mainschrott} and \ref{mainpnt} with $\psi \in C^\infty$, and arguing as in Remark 2.9 in \cite{MNP} (cf.~also \cite{CN13} and p.601 in \cite{GN16}) one shows that the credible interval $C_N$ has valid frequentist coverage of the true parameter $\theta_0$ in the sense that, as $N \to \infty$, with $\Phi(t)=\Pr(|Z|\le t), t \in \mathbb R,$ where $Z$ is the limiting normal distribution occurring in Theorems \ref{mainschrott} or \ref{mainpnt}.
+Now using Theorems \ref{mainschrott} and \ref{mainpnt} with $0 \neq \psi \in C^\infty$, and arguing as in Remark 2.9 in \cite{MNP} one shows that the credible interval $C_N$ has valid frequentist coverage of the true parameter $\theta_0$ in the sense that, as $N \to \infty$, with $Q(t)=\Pr(|Z|\le t), t \in \mathbb R,$ where $Z$ is the (for $\psi \neq 0$ non-degenerate) limiting normal distribution occurring in Theorems \ref{mainschrott} or \ref{mainpnt}.
 In particular the diameter of this confidence interval is optimal in an asymptotic minimax sense, see Section \ref{optimality} for details.